On the Concord Free Press

 What if people don’t give any money away?

 It’s up to them.
 But we’re convinced that most people who take a book will give some money away—readers tend to be empathetic and generous.
 And we ask that they tell us about it via our GivingTracker to inspire others and help show the impact of each book.

 How can someone get a Concord Free Press book?

-This web site lists the independent bookstores from Maine to New York—that have generously agreed to participate in this project.
+This web site lists the independent bookstores from California to New York—that have generously agreed to participate in this project.
 Readers can get a copy via this ever-expanding network of stores.
-You can also request a copy via our website and we’ll mail it to you for free, anywhere.
+You can also request a copy via our website and we’ll mail it to you for free in the US.